kasperpagh/dbAssignment2KasperPagh/README.md

 To run the code you'll need to have Nodejs and MongoDB installed.

+<b>Remeber to add all the binaries to your path for convinience!!</b>

 #### Step 1
 Get the node installer from https://nodejs.org/en/.
 Here you can get installation packages for Mac, Win and linux.
 If you'd like to install useing apt-get (eg. on VM without GUI), follow these instructions: https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions

-Remeber to add all the binaries to your path for convinience!!

 #### Step 2
 Obvously you're gonna need an instance of MongoDB (mongod) up and running for this project.